icopy-site/awesome/docs/awesome/static-analysis.md

 <h2 id="fortran">Fortran</h2>

+- [fprettify](https://pypi.python.org/pypi/fprettify) — Auto-formatter for modern fortran source code, written in Python.
+Fprettify is a tool that provides consistent whitespace, indentation, and delimiter alignment in code, including the ability to change letter case and handle preprocessor directives, all while preserving revision history and tested for editor integration.

 - [i-Code CNES for Fortran](https://github.com/lequal/i-CodeCNES) — An open source static code analysis tool for Fortran 77, Fortran 90 and Shell.